mjmcnelis/rta_resum/README.md

 # Hydrodynamic generator

-This repository contains supplemental material for my paper:  "Hydrodynamic generators in relativistic kinetic theory"
+This repository contains supplemental material for my paper:

+M. McNelis, U. Heinz, Hydrodynamic generators in relativistic kinetic theory (2020)

-- Hydrodynamic generator expansion for a time-dependent relaxation time in Bjorken flow
+- Hydrodynamic generator series expansion for Bjorken flow with a time-dependent relaxation time
-- Generator df corrections of the exact conformal Bjorken solution
+- Standard and new df corrections to shear stress for conformal RTA Bjorken flow
 - Exact RTA Bjorken solution code
-- Standard df corrections to the shear stress in conformal Bjorken expansion